yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Network/NetCP.rst

 |

-.. rubric:: Gigabit and 10 Gigabit Ethernet Switching System
+.. rubric:: Gigabit Ethernet Switching System
-   :name: gigabit-and-10-gigabit-ethernet-switching-system
+   :name: gigabit-ethernet-switching-system

-There is a common Ethss driver developed to support all K2 SoCs and both GBE and XGE (10G).
+There is a common Ethss driver developed to support GBE on all K2 SoCs.
 The driver make use of DT compatibility string to customize the driver for different variant of the hardware available on K2 devices.
 The driver is written as a netcp module and registers with the netcp core.
-The driver supports 4 port / n port (8 for K2E and 4 for K2L) / 2 port (XGE) switch subsystems available on the K2 SoCs.
+The driver supports 4 port / n port (8 for K2E, 4 for K2L and 1 for K2G) switch subsystems available on the K2 SoCs.

 .. rubric:: SGMII
    :name: sgmii